-The title "Adjunct Faculty" is used to describe temporary faculty members who are appointed on a semester-by-semester basis, contingent upon sufficient need and resources within the hiring department or division, to teach a course or conduct other needed activities in the department.
-Adjunct faculty members may or may not receive remuneration, depending upon the specific nature of their duties and other relevant factors.
-With regard to non-remuneration adjuncts, the Provost may permit multiple semester appointments.
-Adjunct faculty may serve as the co-advisor for graduate students, but may not serve as primary advisor, nor may they serve as the PI or co-PI on Mines' research proposals.
+The title "Adjunct Faculty" is used to describe temporary faculty members who are engaged on a semester-by-semester basis, contingent upon sufficient need and resources within the hiring department or division, to teach a course or conduct other needed activities in the department.
+With regard to non-remuneration adjuncts, the Provost may permit multiple semester positions.
+Adjunct faculty may serve as the co-advisor for graduate students, but may not serve as primary advisor, nor may they serve as the principal investigator or co-principal investigator on Mines' research proposals.